gcatanese/udacityProjectOne/README.md

 ## Files

-- data: folder with JSON data
 - sql_queries.py: data model definition
 - create_table.py: (re)create sparkify DB and data model
 - etl.py: runs the pipeline
-- etl.ipynb: used during the implementation of the pipeling to build/verify steps
-- test.ipynb: used during the implementation of the pipeling to insect data

 ## Run projects
 - Run create_table.py (will create the data tables)